Tethered vs Untethered EV Chargers in the UK: 2026 Guide

 An untethered EV charger does not include a fixed charging cable.
 Instead, it provides a socket into which a separate cable is plugged.
 In most cases, this cable is supplied with the vehicle and can be used both at home and at public charging points.

-Because the cable is removable, the charger itself can remain compatible with different vehicles and connector types over time.
-If a cable becomes damaged or a longer cable is needed, it can be replaced without altering the charger unit.
-In practice, untethered chargers introduce an extra step to each charging session — the cable must be plugged in at both ends and stored away afterwards.
-They tend to suit homes where adaptability and shared use are more important than speed of use.
+Because the cable is removable, the charger itself stays compatible with different vehicles and connector types over time.
+If a cable becomes damaged or a longer one is needed, it can be replaced without altering the charger unit.
+In practice, untethered chargers introduce an extra step to each session — the cable must be plugged in at both ends and stored away afterwards.
+As a result, they tend to suit homes where adaptability and shared use matter more than speed of use.

 Pros and Cons of Tethered vs Untethered EV Chargers

-Both options work well electrically — the differences are practical rather than technical.
+Both options work well electrically, so the differences are practical rather than technical.

 Tethered EV chargers